savebe/savebe.github.io/_projects/axi5-orbit-project.md

     </div>
 </div>
 <div class="caption">
-    Left: measured A-axis angle deviation.
-Right: thermal behaviour of the bed and nozzle.
+    Selected measurements from the validation of the prototype.
 </div>

-Thermal testing showed that the bed and nozzle reached their target temperatures and could run for 60 minutes.
-The nozzle stayed stable around its setpoint, while the bed showed a visible periodic temperature fluctuation.
+## First prints

-The printer completed a conventional 3-axis Benchy print and a first 5-axis demonstration print.
-The 3-axis print was usable but showed more stringing and slightly weaker overhangs than the Voron reference print.
-The 5-axis demonstration confirmed that extrusion, temperature control, G-code processing and the additional rotary-axis motions can work together in one print process.
+The printer was first tested using conventional 3-axis printing before attempting a **5-axis demonstration print**.

+The 5-axis print showed that extrusion, temperature control, G-code processing and movement of the additional rotary axes could work together within one print process.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">